Company Valuation

 The verdict

 Sandisk looks close to a market level that already reflects much of the current business strength.
 Future upside is more likely to come from better fundamentals than from simple multiple expansion.
+Sandisk tends to look expensive when the market prices in a hot memory cycle before the cycle has fully shown how long it can last.

 This is analysis of publicly available market data.
 It is not financial advice, and it should be read in the context of personal goals, risk tolerance, and time horizon.